robertschaft/laterita/doc/laterita-spec.md

 ## 10. Functional Interfaces

 Laterita extends Java's *functional interface* concept (an interface with one abstract method) to admit an **anonymous, structural form**: the SAM signature can be written directly inline as a type expression, without declaring a named interface.
-FN-01 defines this syntax, FN-02 its type identity, and FN-03 its synthesis model.
-The rules governing how FI values are held and invoked through a binding live in the closure chapter (CLO-03 through CLO-06).

 ### FN-01 — Anonymous functional interface syntax